The other week, I found a small shoebox beneath the bed.

-One had plainly been crushed, somehow without the acrylic box being harmed.
+One had been crushed, somehow without the box being harmed.
 Another I had apparently reformatted and named 'tourmaline_start_en00'.

 maurice bendrix [1]